 What should I expect from my TN Visa interview? - Resources Blog - US Immigration FAQs - Richards and Jurusik Immigration Law - Buffalo NY

-For years, USCBP allowed TN Visa lawyers to represent their clients at certain US Ports of Entry (POE).
+Regarding TN Visa representation with CBP, the most common question we receive is, “What should I expect from TN Visa interview?”
+For years, USCBP allowed TN Visa lawyers to represent their clients at specific US Ports of Entry (POE).
 Here are the most valuable insights our TN Visa lawyers gained from first-hand experience representing TN Visa applicants in person with CBP.

 Should I be worried about my TN Visa interview?